-E-waste[i], also known as waste electrical and electronic equipment (WEEE), is one of the fastest growing waste streams in the world.
+E-waste[i], also known as waste electrical and electronic equipment (WEEE), is one of the fastest growing waste streams in the world, according to the Global E-waste Monitor.
 The rapid growth of the digital society and consumer demand for digital devices is contributing to what has been coined as a

 tsunami of e-waste, by the UN.
 Immediate action is required in order to protect human health and the environment from the consequences of inadequate handling and disposal of our discarded devices.
 Along with its clear challenges however, if treated through appropriate recycling methods, e-waste could offer economic returns worth over